 You can expect your gi to last for approximately 2 years.
 However, this very much depends on a few factors.

 Secondly, how well is the BJJ gi being maintained?
-Is the gi being washed regularly in cold water, being kept out of the sun for extended periods of time and not getting into contact with products that could deteriorate its fibres?
+Is the gi being washed regularly in cold water, being kept out of the sun for extended periods of time, and not getting into contact with products that could deteriorate its fibers?

 Picking the best BJJ gi for you is an important decision to make.
 For the majority of us our gi will last for quite some time and there is nothing worse than wearing a BJJ gi a couple times a week that you simply do not like.

 Really take the time to decide what are your requirements when it comes to picking out a BJJ gi.
 Do you want improved mobility?
 Or maybe you want ultra durability?
 There are many factors to take into consideration, so don’t just pick something that you think is a good deal based on price alone!

 There are many premium quality choices available on the market, but premium doesn’t necessarily mean it is an excellent fit for you.
 I personally would go for the Venum Power Fit 2.0 if it is comfort and durability that is the most important factors to me, while the Shogun Fight is perfect for a blend of aesthetics and performance.

 Lastly, don’t be shy if price really is an issue for you.
 Sanabul have done a wonderful job of creating a range of goods available to people of all budgets.
 That’s why the Sanabul Essential v2.0 range is a God send for those of you that really want to get decent quality at a fair price.

 I hope you have found this guide useful, it has been a labor of pleasure putting it together for you.
 Hopefully, it will save you a lot of time, energy, and money!
 There really are so many options out there, be sure to pick the one that fits your needs specifically.